kyriakosgeorgiades/BackEndFlask/Security/readme.txt

 Login v2 - with retrival function (for use in final app).py - Please use this version & remove dummy data Registration v2 - with retrival function (for use in final app).py - Please use this version & remove dummy data

+Uni Testing v1 - Contains 13 Unit Tests for main functions in Login and Registration.
+May return and error for 2 tests but this just shows the unit tests work...

 CSVs can be removed as they are only needed for debugging & created automatically during debugging